SSI Essentials: What are Decentralized Identifiers (DIDs) & Verifiable Credentials (VCs)?

 The first fundamental concept, and W3C standard draft, within the SSI paradigm is the Decentralized Identifier (DID), an identifier for any participant (individual, entity, or thing) in the SSI ecosystem.
 More specifically, a DID is a globally unique identifier (URI), like a URL (or web address), that:

 - does not require a centralized authority for their generation or registration as they are registered through distributed ledger technologies (DLT);

-- is unique globally and for all contexts regardless of where they are to be used (as opposed to a username that is only used for the service in question).
+- is unique globally and for all contexts regardless of where they are to be used (as opposed to a username only used for the service in question).

-In other words, think of a user DID as the “username” that is tied cryptographically to your wallet and the private key as the user’s password.
-During the process of authentication in a decentralized system, a user proves their identity by signing a message with their private key and any third-party entity can verify such signature by looking up the user’s public key in the corresponding blockchain ledger.
-And with this: passwords begone (more on passwordless authentication here).
+In other words, think of a user DID as the “username” tied cryptographically to your wallet and the private key as the user’s password.
+During the process of authentication in a decentralized system, a user proves their identity by signing a message with their private key.
+Any third-party entity can verify the signature by looking up the user’s public key in the corresponding blockchain ledger.
+And with this: passwords begone.

 Now onto technicalities.
 What does a DID look like?
-The DID data model is composed of three parts: the Scheme, DID method, and DID Method-specific Identifier.
+The DID data model comprises the Scheme, DID method, and DID Method-specific Identifier.